- Prepaid travel card

-Pelikin offers access to five different currency wallets at any one time.
-This versatility offers ease of purchasing for anyone going abroad and is especially useful for those traveling for a substantial amount of time across many different countries.
+You have access to five different currency wallets at any time.
+This versatility offers ease of purchasing for anyone going abroad and is especially useful for those travelling for a substantial amount of time across many different countries.

 Split bills and open tabs

 Another feature that Pelikin offers is the ability to split bills and open tabs on behalf of the whole group.
 The feature can be seen with Revolut and other digital banks and can be used to track the group’s spending, which is useful if you’re on an overall tight budget or have a friend that’s got itchy fingers when it comes to money.

 However, there may always be the odd person that views this omniscient tracking to be invasive, and they may kick up a fuss about it – leading to drama during a time where you should be relaxing.